Topics Map > Accessibility

 • Avoid "Click Here" or "Read More"

-Screen reader users often navigate by links, so descriptive links (vs. "click here") are essential for context.
+Screen reader users often navigate by links, so descriptive links (vs. "click here" or a URL) are essential for context.

 Not accessible - Click here to read about WCAG 2.1 Accessibility Guidelines.